 Beginner Handyman Skill #3: How to Stop a Runny Toilet

 If there’s any piece of home appliance that is easy to break down, it’s undoubtedly your toilet.

 We use it quite regularly – multiple times and on a daily basis.
 Because of all that usage, learning basic bathroom maintenance and repairs is a must for every homeowner.

-- On inspection, locate how to turn water off.
-In most occasions the faucet is placed behind the toilet itself but it could also be somewhere along the pipes.
-It is of crucial importance to turn water off prior to any handyman intervention.
+- On inspection, locate how to turn the water off.
+In most occasions, the faucet is placed behind the toilet itself but it could also be somewhere along the pipes.
+It is of crucial importance to turn the water off prior to any handyman intervention.
 In case you attempt to service the toilet yourself, you might accidentally hit the wrong spot.
 From there on things will only get worse.

 - Lift the water tank top.
-In the common case, runny toilets are caused by either problems on the flush valve or the flapper.
+In the common case, runny toilets are caused by either problem on the flush valve or the flapper.
 You can easily fix this by adjusting the float or the arm so the tank gets plugged properly.
-If damage is extensive, you can easily replace the tank’s interior parts since most can be easily snapped in place.
+If the damage is extensive, you can easily replace the tank’s interior parts since most can be easily snapped in place.

 - Recognise where parts are supposed to go.
 Any handyman beginner should instantly recognize where parts should fit in.
 Spare parts should cost you around £15 but that’s much better than paying additional labor costs.

 There are plenty of issues and problems the ultimate handyman should know.
 These are three of the basic handymen tips for any homeowner.
 Know these by heart and keep expanding your handyman skills throughout the experience.
 With effort and persistence, you’ll surely become a great handyman in no time.